eduarda-sayago/pairs_trading/README.md

 pip install -r requirements.txt
 ```

-As there may be package config within your global packages, it is recommended to run python in a virtual environment.
+As there may be package config within your global packages, it is recommended to run python and install dependencies in a virtual environment.

 ```
 python -m venv venv